shraddhapiparia/blockbased-genotype-embedding-analysis/README.md

    into a single subject-level representation.
 Learned attention weights identify which blocks are most informative for organizing genetic variation across individuals.

-The result is an embedding that is biologically interpretable (block-level attribution), ancestrally aware (genotype PC adjustment), and structured for downstream analysis (clustering, phenotype association, leave-one-block-out validation).
+The result is an embedding that is biologically interpretable (attention scores), within same ancestry, and structured for downstream analysis (clustering, phenotype association, leave-one-block-out validation).

 ---